 Meals for Vets serves as the catalyst for communities across America to honor our nation’s courageous, vulnerable and struggling young veterans by eliminating their hunger.
-Our mission is to provide consistent access to healthy, nutritious meals for veterans under age 60, who served honorably and are struggling financially.
+Our mission is to eliminate hunger in vulnerable military veterans with a focus on those under 60 years of age.

 The Older Americans Act of 1965 provides funding for folks 60+ to get meals, but if you’re younger than 60 you will get turned away from these meal programs.
 This is the basic problem we are addressing in our Meals for Vets program.